 5 Best Pride Marketing Campaigns (and Why They’re Awesome)

 June is Pride Month!
-It’s a time of celebration, recognition and learning.
+It’s a time of celebration, recognition, and learning.
 With Pride Month gaining increased visibility over the decades, any company would be remiss to miss out on the opportunity to get involved.

 Sure, at the end of the day, companies are for profit, and selling their goods or services is the bottom line.

-But how they go about acknowledging and taking action for Pride – in a way that’s inclusive and positive – is something that some companies are thinking long and hard about.
+But how they go about acknowledging and taking action for Pride – in a way that’s inclusive and positive – is something that companies are thinking long and hard about.

 Thankfully, brands are catching on to what is not just “expected” of them when it comes to social activism, but what’s responsible.

-It’s more than switching out a rainbow logo for the month.
+It’s more than just switching out a rainbow logo for the month.

 It’s about telling stories that align with who they are as a brand, as well as helping to amplify voices, recognize intersectionality, and share authentic messages that advocate for inclusivity.